 - 27 Dresses has a bit of a variation, with the main character going to two weddings at once.

 - The Jazz Singer has Jack/Jakie have to decide to either star in a Broadway show on opening night or fill in for his dying Cantor father and sing Kol Nidre for the Yom Kippur Service.
 The producer warns him that if he misses the show, his career may be ruined, but he wants to be there for his family.
 He decides to fill in for his father and miss the show, and his father forgives him before dying.

-- In Rafael Sabatini's The Hounds of God, Lady Margaret described herself as escaping Scylla, but being sucked into the whirlpool of Charybdis.
+- The Hounds Of God: Lady Margaret described herself as escaping Scylla, but being sucked into the whirlpool of Charybdis.
 This refers to her technically being rescued from being kidnapped, but only to be brought to trial for witchcraft.
 This slightly differs from the main trope, in that the Margaret is simply brought along for the ride rather than being allowed to choose.

 - Burn Notice has a dramatic example when Michael has to choose between helping Anson and hurting the CIA or stopping Anson by telling the CIA about him and suffering his revenge.